 Please join the Friends and become part of our library’s success.
 Download the membership form and mail the completed form with your check, payable to The Friends of the Nazareth Library, The Memorial Library of Nazareth and Vicinity, 295 East Center Street Nazareth, PA 18064.

 You are welcome, but never required, to attend the meetings.
-Meetings are on the following Tuesday nights at 6:30pm:
+Meetings for 2020 are on the following Tuesday nights at 6:00pm:

 Next SectionTeen Advisory Board

 The Teen Advisory Board (TAB) is an open-forum where teens discuss the issues related specifically to teen use of the library (materials and events).